5 Ways for Caregivers to Build Retirement Savings

 For example, if your older family member lives with you, you may be able to claim them as a dependent on your tax return.

-Caregivers may also qualify for other tax benefits too.
+Caregivers may also qualify for other tax benefits.

 5. Make a plan for your own long-term care

-Because of our longer life spans, a long-term care plan is extremely important.
+Given our longer life expectancy, a long-term care plan is essential.

-American men, on average, have a life expectancy of 76 years and women have a life expectancy of 81 years, according to the CDC.
+American men have a life expectancy of 76 years, and women 81 years, according to the CDC.

 That’s why a well-constructed retirement plan will take long-term care expenses into account.

-A long-term care plan might include insurance that pays for care services, like a home health aide, to help older individuals live independently for longer.
+A long-term care plan might include insurance that covers care services, such as a home health aide, to help older adults live independently longer.

 Making arrangements for your later years, whether setting aside funds to pay for a care community or remodeling your home to allow you to age in place safely, is part of creating a long-term care plan.